erckanro/Vyro-Frontend-Tech-Challenge/README.md

 - [ ] In `App.module.scss`, update the grid styles to show the correct number of `Vehicle` cards per row, per breakpoint.

 Once you're done, submit this code to a new github repo and share with @willtpwise.

+# YouTube Clone

+## Description
+This project is a YouTube clone where users can search for YouTube videos.

+## Getting Started
+To run the project locally, follow these steps:

+1. Clone the repository: